towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 4 - X-stat items increase by two stages instead of one like in more recent generations.
 5 - Revive items can only be used outside of battle.
 6 - Wild Mewtwo uses trainer AI to choose its moves, and it also blocks you from using a Master Ball.
+7 - Non-link battles in hard mode use the Stadium 1 formulas for critical hit probability.
 Warning - The difficulty will be compounded if both trainer scaling and hard mode are active.

 **Scale Enemy Trainer Levels**